jrmccombs/packagestats/packagestats/README.md

 The following information is currently saved in the CSV log file created for each R session:
-1. __ScriptFile__ the name of the R script file as returned by `commandArgs` under the `--file` option, or the empty string if the session is interactive
+1. __ScriptFile__ the name of the R script file as returned by `commandArgs` under the `--file` option, or the string "NA" if the session is interactive
 1. __RVersion__ the version of the R programming environment
 1. __PackageName__ the name of the package loaded